Summary: This post is series of lawn care questions and answers we’ve put together from various emails sent in.

 Certainly you will need a lawn cart or wheel barrow for hauling lime, lawn fertilizer, soil and other things.

-Lawn care toolbox would not be complete without a good lawn broom or rake, and for my part, I like to have a leaf blower, something to remove excess clippings when they are heavy, and to remove leaves, twigs and other debris.
+Lawn care toolbox would not be complete without a good lawn broom or rake, and for my part, I like to have a leaf blower, something to remove excess grass clippings when they are heavy, and to remove leaves, twigs and other debris.

 A fertilizer spreader is not absolutely necessary on a very small lawn because you can do the job by hand.
 For larger lawn areas a spreader is helpful.